Đề ôn thi Đề thi vào lớp 10 Đắk Lắk môn Tiếng Anh - Mã đề DLA-107

 Alex: If you practice coding daily, you __________ the concepts better.

-2. will understand
+2. would understand

-3. would understand
+3. will understand

 Question 6